Research Overview

 Marina Papadopoulou, PhD

-I am a postdoctoral researcher in the group of Dr Andrew King at Swansea University, and currently an FSBI Visiting Postdoctoral Fellow at Humboldt University of Berlin, in the group of Prof Dr Jens Krause.
+I am a postdoctoral researcher in the group of Dr Andrew King at Swansea University, and the 2023 Outgoing FSBI Visiting Postdoctoral Fellow at Humboldt University of Berlin, in the group of Prof Dr Jens Krause.
 In Swansea, I am leading the 2G-SWARM project on developing data-inspired models of collective behaviour with applications in swarm robotics.
 I completed my PhD at the group of Prof Dr Charlotte Hemelrijk on self-organization of social systems, studying the emergence of complex collective patterns in bird flocks under predation using computational models.
 I have a BSc in Biology from Aristotle University of Thessaloniki and a MSc in Computational Methods in Ecology and Evolution from Imperial College London.
 My day to day work includes data analysis, algorithm development, and agent-based modelling (more details here).
 I have experience in teaching animal behavior, self-organization and agent-based modelling, supervising BSc, MSc and PhD students, and organizing conferences.

 I am also the creator of BiasWatchEvol (gender bias in publications of ecology and evolutionary biology, www.biaswatchevol.com), member of the Equality Diversity & Inclusion Committee at Swansea University, an ally of the LGBTQ+ community, a founding member of SEMF (a society for multidisciplinary research), a co-producer of a documentary on sustainable agriculture (Bananageddon) and a fencing athlete and coach.